noso2k1/wow-website/README.md

 **Wisdom of Wombats** is an improv theater group based in Zurich Switzerland

-To do before go-live:

-- [x] "About us" section

-- [x] "Contacts" section

-- [x] "News" section - List of posts (as calendar) and Posts pages

-- [x] MailChimp, register and subscribe mail from the website
+## Wordpress

+This website requires Wordpress with the Tribe Events Manager plugin.

+Install the headless theme, by copying the files from folder ```wordpress-headless-theme``` into ```wp-content/themes/blank``` of the Wordpress installation, then navigate to WordPress admin and activate this new theme.

+The code in functions.php enables the additional fields in the Tribe Events Manager plugin.

-Next steps:
+## Next steps:

-- [x] Instagram link

-- [x] Update Gridsome WordPress plugin

 - [ ] Add instagram feed - Waiting for a fix to the [vue-instagram plugin](https://github.com/kevinongko/vue-instagram/issues/21) - See below

 - [ ] Pagination of the "News" section

-- [ ] Cookies - with [this](https://github.com/promosis/vue-cookie-accept-decline) - With [this](https://github.com/apertureless/vue-cookie-law) BUILD does not work.
+- [ ] Cookies - use [this](https://github.com/promosis/vue-cookie-accept-decline) plugin - With [this](https://github.com/apertureless/vue-cookie-law) plugin, BUILD does not work.

 - [ ] "Get involved" section